 • Negotiate to have your charges dropped or dismissed

 • Negotiate for a diversion program (when available)

 • Negotiate for probation instead of jail or prison time

 • When a trial is unavoidable, we will aggressively defend your legal rights

-If you or a loved one has been accused of grand theft or burglary, we urge you to be proactive in ensuring your legal rights are protected by contacting an experienced Orlando grand theft/burglary defense attorney at Cohen Grossman, Attorneys at Law as soon as possible.
+If you or a loved one has been accused of grand theft or burglary, we urge you to be proactive in ensuring your legal rights are protected by contacting an experienced Orlando grand theft/burglary defense attorney at Cohen Law Group as soon as possible.

 Depending on your criminal history, and any additional charges you may be facing, the penalties for a grand theft/burglary crime conviction may include: